TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 ::::::{exercise}
 :label: Exc:BasisDim:ExpressInRowsOfE

-In the above {prf:ref}`Ex:BasisDim:Rowspace4x3` find out how the four rows of the original matrix can be written as linear combinations of the rows of the reduced echelon form.
+In the above {prf:ref}`Ex:BasisDim:ThreeByThree` find out how the three rows of the original matrix can be written as linear combinations of the rows of the reduced echelon form.

 ::::::